guobin8205/texturetool/README.md

 For option
   -opt --image_option			RGBA8888 PVRTC4 default is RGBA8888
   -l, --log
+  -nti --no_trim_image    a.plist for some specified not suit trim -oo  --other_option     other texturePacker option. not support space and -, need replace by + and _

 the command unpack texturepacker plist files base on https://github.com/justbilt/untp